January 14, 2023

 As we move closer to this net-zero goal, our aircraft is positioned to help make it a reality.
 Our hybrid-electric VTOL aircraft isn’t limited to traditional airports with long runways.
 It can take off from helipads, vertiports, and other locations, which makes it a much more flexible, efficient option for the modern passenger.

 Our aircraft flies up to 200 miles on purely electric power, eliminating CO2 emissions.
-Even for flights above 200 miles, our hybrid-electric design reduces CO2 emissions by 76% compared to a regional jet of the same size.
+Even for flights longer than 200 miles, our hybrid-electric design reduces CO2 emissions by 76% compared to a regional jet of the same size.
 We’re working to meet net-zero goals with an aircraft that has environmental sustainability without sacrificing practicality.

 Follow Odys Aviation as we continue test flights, earn type-certification, and change the way that the world travels.